Dietary and Lifestyle Advice

-Seeking help from a Registered Nutritional Therapist, who can analyse your current diet and lifestyle patterns in conjunction with your requirements, abilities and constraints, can enable you to make changes that are specific to your needs.
+Seeking help from a specialist in nutrition, who can analyse your current diet and lifestyle patterns in conjunction with your requirements, abilities and constraints, can enable you to make changes that are specific to your needs.
 Step-by-step changes can be made at a pace that suits you and that enables you to make longer-lasting differences to your lifestyle, and ultimately to your health.

 The best way to achieve optimum health is through a healthy and balanced diet, and unnecessary reliance on nutritional supplements in order to maintain adequate nutrient intake is undesirable.
 Therefore, all patients will be offered a 'Food First' approach, whereby they are encouraged to alter their diet accordingly in order to ensure the best provision of nutrients.

 There are occasions, however, where it may be beneficial to provide nutritional supplements if research supports their use, and especially where testing has revealed a nutrient deficiency.
 In these cases, the short-term use of supplements may bring about change more quickly than the use of dietary changes alone, in the same way that a course of medication from your doctor may expedite recovery.
 Supplements may also be advised for patients who have reduced capacity to absorb nutrients, such as those with gastrointestinal disease.

 Supplements will only be advised at your consultation if there is good reason to support their use, and if you are happy to include them as part of your programme.

 Nutritional Therapy and Lifestyle Medicine can be effective at bringing about change for many people with a variety of different health conditions, but there will always be some people for whom it does not bring about the improvement that they hoped for.
 There may be many reasons for this, and it may be necessary to refer you back to your doctor for further investigation of symptoms that may require medical attention.